 What is a W-2G?
 Gambling Winnings and Losses and How to Report

-Form W-2G is used to report income and withholdings related to gambling.
+The Form W-2G reports income and withholdings related to gambling.
 Generally, you will receive a Form W-2G if you receive:

 To view a sample Form W-2G, click here.

 Gambling winnings are fully taxable and must be reported on your tax return.
 Here are the top seven facts the Internal Revenue Service wants you to know about gambling winnings.

 1. Gambling income includes – but is not limited to – winnings from lotteries, raffles, horse and dog races and casinos, as well as the fair market value of prizes such as cars, houses, trips or other noncash prizes.

 2. Depending on the type and amount of your winnings, the payer might provide you with a Form W-2G and may have withheld federal income taxes from the payment.

 3. The full amount of your gambling winnings for the year must be reported on line 21 of IRS Form 1040.
 You may not use Form 1040A or 1040EZ (TaxSlayer will automatically use Form 1040 for you).
 This rule applies regardless of the amount and regardless of whether you receive a Form W-2G or any other reporting form.

 4. If you itemize deductions, you can deduct your gambling losses for the year on line 28 of Schedule A, Form 1040.